CainDev/DreamBot-Scripts/README.md

 Very tiny script written in a bit over 2 hours, most accounts lasted a full bond with only previously flagged accounts getting iced by Jagflex, pretty horrible money but it was very safe and very consistent, averaging around 200-300k GP/HR.

 ## 👏 Vile Asher
-Pretty self-explanatory, it would use all the Vile Ashes in the Bank, this might be the 3rd/4th script I wrote, it still uses a Switch statement to manage Bot State 😭, it had no randomisation and it used Strings over Item IDs, without updating any long-term use this will 100% wipe your account.
-It did introduce the base version of SmartMouseV2 when I had just learned what that was.
+Pretty self-explanatory, it would use all the Vile Ashes in the Bank, this might be the 3rd/4th script I wrote, it still uses a Switch statement to manage Bot State 😭, it had no randomisation and it used Strings over Item IDs, without updating any long-term use of this will 100% wipe your account.
+It did introduce the base version of SmartMouseV2 when I had just learned what that was, eventually I modified it to be 90% faster and more human like.